Digizard/introprogramming-nanodegree-projects/stage3/README.md

 This program is the fourth part of the Introduction to Programming Nanodegree at Udacity.

-This is a video page generator.
+This is a video playlist page generator.
 Keeping with the RWBY theme established with the previous projects, I have set it up to create a RWBY video page that displays the different episodes from the series.
 The videos are from the official Rooster Teeth channel on YouTube.

 `fresh_tomatoes.py` is a modified version of the one provided by Udacity.